zxshah/avd/ansible_collections/arista/avd/README.md

 ## Contributing

 Contributing pull requests are gladly welcomed for this repository.
-If you are planning a big change, please start a discussion first to make sure we'll be able to merge it.
+If you are planning a significant change, please start a discussion first to ensure we can merge it.
 Please see [contribution guide](https://avd.arista.com/stable/docs/contribution/overview.html) for additional details.

 You can also open an [issue](https://github.com/aristanetworks/avd/issues) to report any problems or submit requests for enhancements.